-We will provide you with a brief written summary of your neuropsychological assessment scores.
-These results will help you to understand your personal strengths and can guide decision-making about the type and level of support that you may benefit from having access to in your daily life.
+We will provide you with a brief written summary of your child's neuropsychological assessment scores.
+These results will help you to understand your child's personal strengths and can guide decision-making about the type and level of support that they may benefit from having access to in their daily life.